-There have been different approaches to deal with this problem of multiple equilibria.
-Some authors have imposed additional structure in the model to guarantee equilibrium uniqueness or at least uniqueness of some observable outcome (for instance, number of entrants).
-A second group of studies do not impose additional structure and use methods such that moment inequalities or pseudo maximum likelihood to estimate structural parameters.
+There have been different approaches to deal with the problem of multiple equilibria.
+Some authors have imposed additional structure in the model to guarantee equilibrium uniqueness or at least uniqueness of some observable outcome, for instance, number of entrants).
+A second group of studies do not impose additional structure and use methods such as moment inequalities or pseudo maximum likelihood to estimate structural parameters.
 The main motivation of this second group of studies is that identification and multiple equilibria are different problems and we do not need equilibrium uniqueness to identify parameters.
+We discuss these methods below.